apache/skywalking-banyandb/docs/concept/persistence-storage.md

 ### Read
 For reading operation, two read methods are provided:
 Reading a specified location of data, which relies on a specified offset and a buffer.
+And BanyanDB supports reading contiguous regions of a file and dispersing them into discontinuous buffers.
 Read the entire file, BanyanDB provides stream reading, which can use when the file is too large, the size gets each time can be set when using stream reading.
 If entering incorrect parameters such as incorrect offset or non-existent file, it will return an error.
 The following is the pseudocode that calls the API in the go style.